Last updated: 31 January 2021 at 1.30pm

 - Drive with the windows open and ensure the air conditioning intake is switched to outside air (not recirculation).

-- Ensure drivers, clients and all staff practice good hand hygiene before and after the transport.
+- Ensure drivers, clients and all staff practice good hand hygiene (this is an external website) before and after the transport.

 - Ensure the vehicle is cleaned between uses, particularly frequently touched surfaces, such as the steering wheel, gear stick and controls.